Amelie Lens: Career

 During her career as a model, Lens was working free-time as a DJ under the name Renée, her late mother's name, earning herself a residency at the Labyrinth Club in Hasselt, Belgium in 2013.
 She played mostly bass-heavy minimal techno.
 She gave up her work in the fashion industry in 2014, focusing fully on her musical career.
 At this time, she also began using her real name.

 In 2016, her first track "Exhale" was released on Italian imprint Lyase Recordings.
 Soon after a trio of releases on Pan-Pot's Second State and a collab EP with Regal on Involve Records followed.
 In 2018, she launched her own label called Lenske.
 As a resident at Hasselt's Labyrinth Club, Lens started curating her own nights under the name EXHALE.
 Lens has expanded the EXHALE parties further afield, with regular showcases at the London's Fabric club and at Creamfields, OFFSonar, Dour and Extrema festivals.

+Her debut studio album, Aura, is scheduled to release in September 2026.